 Public Health Services

 Memorandum of Understanding (MoU) have been signed with Govt. of Haryana, Govt. of Punjab and Chandigarh UT Administration for strengthening of Public Health Services.
-School of Public Health is one of the surveillance centres of IDSP in Chandigarh.
-It has been decided that all the Heads of Departments of the Institute shall inform the Head of the SPH about any case of the above mentioned diseases seen in their OPD or wards on the same day when the patient is seen.
+The Department of Community Medicine and School of Public Health is one of the surveillance centres of IDSP in Chandigarh.
+It has been decided that all the Heads of Departments of the Institute shall inform the Head of the Community Medicine and School of Public Health about any case of the above mentioned diseases seen in their OPD or wards on the same day when the patient is seen.
 Surveillance data is compiled and sent to the Assistant Director Malaria-cum-State Surveillance Officer IDSP, Chandigarh on a weekly basis (every Monday) for necessary action.